 OBJECTIVES: To determine the effect of using the NHS Choices website on primary care consultations in England and Wales.
 We examin..

-Displaying the most recent news article by John Lee.
+Displaying the 2 most recent news articles by John Lee.

 Honours, Awards and Fellowships

 Visiting Scientist (Harvard T.H.
 Chan School of Public Health)

 Visiting Scholar (National Yang-Ming University)

 Senior Lecturer - Nossal Institute For Global Heal

 International Society for Pharmacoeconomics and Outcomes Research (ISPOR), Singapore Chapter